MUSoftwareEngineering/tasztm/assignments/11/sprint3.md

 ![ubuntu](ubuntu.PNG)

-Now that you have the subsystem enabled, and a distro to use, you can launch the subsystem using the "wls" command.
+Now that you have the subsystem enabled, and a distro to use, you can launch the subsystem using the ```wsl``` command.

 Your Windows file system is still here too so you can access all of your other files.
 Your C:/ directory can be found at /mnt/c/.